-This Handbook outlines benefits for permanent non-represented employees of the City of Madison in confidential, managerial, professional and/or supervisory positions.
+This Handbook outlines benefits for permanent employees of the City of Madison in confidential, managerial, professional and/or supervisory positions.
 This existence of this Handbook does not create an express or implied contract and is not a collective bargaining agreement.
 The City reserves the right to modify this Handbook and to amend or terminate the policies, procedures, or benefits described herein.
-This Handbook will not override any labor agreement, City Ordinance, Administrative Procedure Memorandum, State or Federal law.
-This Handbook may be used to clarify policies or procedures not specifically addressed in City labor agreements.
+This Handbook will not override any City Ordinance, Administrative Procedure Memorandum, State or Federal law.